Ancient deer park

 As well as the deer - which can be seen rutting in the autumn, dropping their antlers in the spring and fawning in the summer - we are home to a wealth of birds, butterflies, bees and bats.

-There are many different directions you can head in to explore the park, but the Prospect walk is a real must.
-Follow the tree-lined avenue towards Old Lodge and head beyond to the topograph where, on a good day, you can see past the Severn bridges to the Black Mountains in Wales.
+There are many different directions you can head in to explore the park.
+If you follow the tree-lined avenue towards Old Lodge and head beyond to the topograph you can, on a good day, see past the Severn bridges to the Black Mountains in Wales.

 There is plenty to keep young explorers occupied - from the rolling hills which lead down to the house and garden, ripe for some 50 Things action, to the hidden woods, home to the Hollow Ways natural play area to the Old Lodge farm buildings, a secure play area for younger children.